swatantrasinha/CreateReactApp-DeployHeroku/README.md

 heroku login

 ----------------
+(when code is in git)
-heroku git:clone -a deploy-sample-ceate-react-app cd deploy-sample-ceate-react-app
+heroku git:remote -a deploy-create-react-app-2
 ----------------
 git add .
 git commit -am "make it better"